xieweiAlex/English_Learning/words-review.md

 The news was a win for the EV maker, which over the last two years has experienced executive departures, an SEC probe, and investor skepticism, resulting in a **paltry** stock performance since it went public via SPAC in 2020. -
 Capitol Police said 35 people were arrested for "Crowding, **Obstructing** or **Incommoding**," including 17 members of Congress. -
 The company can only go to hell **in a handbasket** with this **dead-cat bounce**. -
-I don't believe it's either merely **picayune** or **inappropriate** to point out Ellen/Elliot who is quite good actor/actress, is also a ritual model for emulation. -
 May **trample** over those who are weaker-willed. -
 It’s also made with a **percale weave**, which means it’s super lightweight and crisp. -
-If the gas is below 1/4 tank, use the gas card in the **visor** to fill up, or you'll be charged a $30 fee. -

 ## words-June.md ##
 words/2022/words-June.md